metwork-framework/quickstart/2_first_api.md

 service metwork start
 ```

+> Note: if you don't have the `service` command installed, you can use `/etc/rc.d/init.d/metwork start` instead

 When it's done, you can check that mfserv is working.
 Open this url in your browser: `http://localhost:18868`

 You should see this: